bit-by-bit-coding/interactive-tutorials/README.md

 ##### Option Input with Dropdowns

-An input with a dropdown attatched to it, which automatically filters the options.
+An input with a dropdown attached to it, which automatically filters the options.
 This helps greatly enhance the User Interface.
 The file `assets/options.js` must first by included.
 Then, call the `createOption` function.